Initial claims, additional unemployment benefits in Oregon

 Initial Claims

-Multnomah (6,800), Washington (4,000), and Lane (2,900) counties had the largest number of claims during the week of April 12-18.
-These three counties have consistently had the largest number of initial claims in recent weeks.
+Multnomah (6,200), Washington (3,600), and Clackamas (3,000) counties had the largest number of claims during the week of April 19 to April 25.
 More initial claims data by industry and area can be found on the QualityInfo.org COVID-19 page.

 To file an online claim for unemployment benefits, go to Oregon.gov/employ or call 1-877-FILE-4-UI.
 For help finding jobs and training resources, contact your local WorkSource Oregon center or go to WorkSourceOregon.org.
 Equal Opportunity program — auxiliary aids and services available upon request to individuals with disabilities.
 Contact: (503) 947-1794.
 For people who are deaf or hard of hearing, call 711 Telecommunications Relay Services.